-1 General remarks
+General remarks

-• This practical exercise consists of several steps that are outlined in a road map.
+This assignment consists of two parts.
+In the second part, you will see several steps that are outlined in a road map.
 You should follow this road map and present the results in a clear and concise report.
 In this report you should clearly explain and motivate all the choices you have made while solving the practical exercise.

-In your report you should also add an evaluation and conclusions section of max.
-1 page in which you briefly outline the main insights you have obtained while making this practical assignment.
+In your report you should also add an evaluation and conclusions section of 1-1.5 pages, in which you briefly outline the main insights you have obtained while making this assignment.
 You should also add the MATLAB files you have written in an appendix to the report.

 • The deliverable of this assignment is a written report of max.
 50 pages (including cover pages and appendices) about the assignment that also contains the appendix with your m files.
 Make sure to mention your group number and student number on the cover page.
-The report is to be emailed as a pdf file to b.deschutter@tudelft.nl
+The report is to be emailed as a single pdf file to f.alavi@tudelft.nl

-The hard deadline for emailing the report is Friday, June 21, 2013 at 17.00 p.m.
+The hard deadline for emailing the report is Monday, June 22, 2015 at 17.00 p.m.

-- You will be graded on the contents and the presentation of the report, on the originality1 of your answers, on the correctness, the efficiency, and on the readability of the MATLAB files (i.e., do not forget to include explanatory comments in your MATLAB files). - We recommend you to keep the computations symbolic or analytic as long as possible and not to hardcode any of the parameters in your MATLAB programs (instead, write one separate MAT-LAB function or script that defines the parameters) so that you can easily take other parameter values, longer control horizons, other reference signals, etc. into account. - Furthermore, since each step of this assignment depends on the preceding ones, we recommend that after Steps 2, 5, and 6 of the road map, you check your intermediate results with the lecturer (during the office hours or via email).
+- You will be graded on the contents and the presentation of the report, on the originality1 of your answers, and on the correctness, efficiency, and readability of the MATLAB files (i.e., do not forget to include explanatory comments in your MATLAB files). - We recommend you to keep the computations symbolic or analytic as long as possible and not to hardcode any of the parameters in your MATLAB programs (instead, write one separate MAT-LAB function or script that defines the parameters) so that you can easily take other parameter values, longer control horizons, other reference signals, etc. into account.

+Furthermore, since each step of this assignment depends on the preceding ones, we recommend that after Steps 2.2, 2.5, and 2.8 of the road map, you check your intermediate results with the teaching assistant (during the office hours).